envicutor/documentation/introduction.rst

 We define execution metrics as quantitative and qualitative metrics that provide insights into the behavior and outcomes of a submission.
 These metrics include: CPU time, wall (real) time, memory usage, exit code, exit signal, standard output, standard error and other metrics.

 In the competitive programming system example, the system also needs to know the standard output that executing a submission produced to be able to judge the submission against the test cases.
-Some competitive programming systems even give the competitors' the ability to see how much CPU-time and memory their submissions consumed.\ :cite:`codeforces-metrics`
+Some competitive programming systems even give the competitors' the ability to see how much CPU-time and memory their submissions consumed :cite:`codeforces-metrics`.

 Package management
 ------------------